saleel/blog/content/blog/zk-account-abstraction/index.md

 In this solution, we are **storing the `merkleRoot` of the group in the wallet contract** itself.
 Since the value is stored in its own storage, `validateUserOp()` can use it for proof verification.

-During the execution, we will **check if the stored value is still valid by calling the Semaphore contract** (note that execution function are free to access external storage).
+During the execution, we will **check if the stored value is still valid by calling the Semaphore contract** (note that execution functions are free to access external storage).
 If not, **we will update the stored value and revert the current execution**.

 This approach is ideal for groups that seldom change (i.e. new members are added or removed rarely). **The one transaction immediately after the group update will fail**, and there should be an appropriate mechanism to handle this - like the contract emitting a failure event and the client listening to this creating a new UserOp with an updated signature.